Individual therapy with a NZ registered Occupational Therapist or Educational Psychologist

-Initial 1 hour phone consultation to discuss any concerns you may have regarding your childs development or behaviour.
+Initial 1 hour consultation by phone or face to face to discuss any concerns you may have regarding your child's development or behaviour.

 Therapy or assessment in the home or school setting.
 School and Parents have to give permission for School visits.